Buying a Second Home? 4 Tax Considerations

 Buying a second home is a great investment goal.
 But as you comb through the Web for your dream locations and prepare to make a down payment, consider the practical financials of owning a second home.

 Is this a short-term rental opportunity or true second home?

 Usage and financial needs should determine the answer to this question, though most people have to rent their homes in order to get some tax benefits on their property.

 Renting, of course, can generate income to help defray property costs, which could impact the price you are willing to pay.
-HomeAway, a vacation rentals listing exchange, reports that rental owners earn an average annual rental income of $27,360.
-Of course, that varies by location, but it’s not a bad perk for buying your vacation home.
+While it varies by location and rental marketplace, the potential additional income is not a bad perk to consider when buying your vacation home.